tldr-pages/tldr/pages/linux/updatedb.md

 # updatedb

 > Create or update the database used by `locate`.
-> It usually runs daily by cron.
+> It is usually run daily by cron.

 - Refresh database content: